Do you remember the first day of college? I sure do.

 You will never have this level of freedom (no parents!) and direction (OK, but still go to class), take advantage of it.
 You will have no problem finding ways to have fun socially but experiment when it comes to your career as well.
 Investigate different areas, challenging assumptions of what your major should be, really use this time to break out of whatever track you think you should be on to explore other worlds.

 Leave your comfort zone and try things you don’t think you’ll like… you may surprise yourself. (just be safe!)

 Let’s establish a strong foundation of banking and credit, the two cornerstones of your financial future.

 - Open a bank account: I have a hub and spoke model when it comes to my financial map.
 The hub, where all the action takes place, is a bank account.
-I used to recommend a local bank account, because it’s nice to have access to an ATM and deposit checks, but you can go with an online bank with a good app.
+I used to recommend a local bank account, because it’s nice to have access to an ATM and deposit checks, but you can go with an online bank with a good app (or a bank specifically for college students).
 They also will have low minimums ($1) and no fees.
 Never pay fees.

 - Get a credit card: Building your credit is crucial and the easiest way is with a credit card.
 If you’re not yet 18, wait until you are.
 Then use it wisely by always paying off the statement every single month.
 If you don’t think you can use it wisely, set your permanent address as your parents and don’t use it.
 It’s not as good as using it and paying it off, but it’s better than nothing.

 - Stick with just one credit card: You don’t need more than one at this point, you’ll just get tempted by access to what feels like free or cheap money.